-- Each student must successfully complete at least one Learning Community (a pair of topically-related courses taught by cooperating instructors and taken by the some of the same groups of students).
+- Each student must successfully complete at least one Learning Community (a pair of topically-related courses taught by cooperating instructors and occasionally taken by the some of the same groups of students).

 - Successful completion of the second-year honors course (HONR 220, 221 or 222) satisfies the Learning Community requirement.